ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Step 2: Connect Relay Coil**
 1. Solder the **White wire to the relay coil positive terminal** (typically marked with + symbol)
 2. Solder the **Black wire to the relay coil negative terminal** (typically marked with - or COM symbol)
-3. **CRITICAL SAFETY STEP**: Add a 1N4007 diode across the relay coil terminals with the **cathode (marked band) on the positive side**.
-This diode protects the EV3 from dangerous voltage spikes when the relay de-energizes
-4. Verify all solder joints are clean and shiny (indicates good electrical contact)
+3. Verify all solder joints are clean and shiny (indicates good electrical contact)
-5. Wrap all solder joints and diode leads with electrical tape to prevent accidental short circuits.
+4. Wrap all solder joints with electrical tape to prevent accidental short circuits.

 **Step 3: Connect the LED Power Circuit**
 1. Identify the relay's normally-open (NO) contact and common (C) contact terminals